Military Gallery of the Winter Palace: Description by Littauer

+Soviet additions

 During the Soviet era, the gallery collection was enhanced by four portraits of Palace Grenadiers, the special ceremonial unit created in 1827 from veterans of the Patriotic War of 1812 to guard the entire building.
 The portraits were also painted by George Dawe, in 1828.
 More recently, the gallery acquired two paintings by Peter von Hess from the 1840s.

+Museum exhibit

 Today, as part of the Hermitage Museum, this room retains its original decoration.
+Copies by Dawe and his workshop of the portraits of Boris Vladimirovich Poluektov, Dmitry Vladimirovich Golitsyn and Boris Vladimirovich Poluektov are now in the collection of the Pushkin Museum.